-1. Make your project easy to start.
+- Make your project easy to start.

-3. Encourage students to share their work along the way.
+- Encourage students to share their work along the way.

-Encourage your students to share their work in progress, rather than waiting to submit a "final" outcome.
-The more work students share along the way, the more feedback they'll get from other students, which means a better learning experience.
+Remember, we’re all here to learn!
+Encourage your students to share their work-in-progress.
+The more work students share along the way, the more feedback they'll get from you and other students, which makes for a better learning experience.

-Need more help crafting your project?
+Need some help crafting your project?

 If you'd like feedback on your class project, we're here to help!
 Email your ideas to firstname.lastname@example.org.